christophenoel/argo-workflows/docs/design/sw_design.md

 #### Retry Strategy

 > TBD Workflow designer implements retry strategies for failed or errored workflow steps
+> List the different strategies +show examples (retry number, backoff,...)

 #### Hardware Constraints

 > TBD: Resource requirements/limits and affinities
+> Describe how to use affinities to deploy pods on nodes with specific harware
+> Describe how to define resource requests/limits to deploy on node with sufficient resource (optimize resource usage).

 #### Artefact Persistence